Longleaf vs. Slash vs. Loblolly Pine Straw: Which Is Best and Why?

 What Is Pine Straw?

 Pine straw is made from the fallen needles of pine trees.
 Instead of cutting down trees, landowners collect the needles from the forest floor, making pine straw a sustainable mulch option.
-It’s popular in the southeastern United States, especially in Florida, Georgia, and the Carolina.
+It’s popular in the southeastern United States, especially in Florida, Georgia, and the Carolinas (Clemson Extension, 2021).

 Pine straw helps: